whwiese/YOLO/README.md

 I made some different design choices and generalized the model by allowing the user to easily adjust the YOLO hyperparameters (grid size, number of bounding boxes per grid space, number of classes for classification problem) in train.py, but the structure of the project came from Persson's implementation.
-I also used data files from [Persson's Kaggle repository](https://www.kaggle.com/dataset/734b7bcb7ef13a045cbdd007a3c19874c2586ed0b02b4afc86126e89d00af8d2) to train and test the model.
+I also used data files from [Persson's Kaggle repository](https://www.kaggle.com/dataset/734b7bcb7ef13a045cbdd007a3c19874c2586ed0b02b4afc86126e89d00af8d2) to train and test the model, and some of his [test cases](https://github.com/aladdinpersson/Machine-Learning-Collection/tree/master/ML_tests/Object_detection_tests) to test my implementations of utility functions.

 ---
 #### YOLOv1: a short summary